rzellem/EXOTIC/README.md

 ![https://exoplanets.nasa.gov/exoplanet-watch/about-exoplanet-watch/](https://github.com/rzellem/EXOTIC/raw/main/Documentation/Images/ExoplanetWatch.png)

 Contribute to [Exoplanet Watch](https://exoplanets.nasa.gov/exoplanet-watch/about-exoplanet-watch/), a citizen science project that improves the properties of exoplanets and their orbits using observations processed with EXOTIC.
 Register with [AAVSO](https://www.aavso.org/exoplanet-section) and input your Observer Code to help track your contributions allowing for proper credit on future publications using those measurements.
 Ask about our Exoplanet Watch Slack Channel!

+## Acknowledgements
+Exoplanet Watch is a project by NASA's Universe of Learning.
+NASA's Universe of Learning materials are based upon work supported by NASA under award number NNX16AC65A to the Space Telescope Science Institute, working in partnership with Caltech/IPAC, Center for Astrophysics | Harvard & Smithsonian, Jet Propulsion Laboratory, and Sonoma State University.